sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 1. Read the following scenario

-      The customer in this example has a SQL Server that stores databases that fulfil departmental needs.
-The server on which the databases are hosted is a quad core server, with 16 GB of memory, and is used as a backend to simple data access for spreadsheets and an Access form.
+      The customer keeps departmental data in databases on a quad-core SQL Server with 16 GB of memory.
+The server is used as a backend to simple data access for spreadsheets and an Access form.
 There are six databases in total that take up 350 MB of storage.
 The maximum number of concurrent connections to this server is twelve.

 1. From the scenario, which database platform technology would be appropriate?

-After completing this exercise, you have identified the appropriate database technologies to migrate to.
+After completing this exercise, you will have identified the appropriate Azure database technologies for your migration project.

 ## Lab Review